ChristianCruz117/Game2338-002/GameTesting/Heroku.md

 Finally for the staging and production environment, they are handled once you set up a staging and production application.
 You can help prevent bugs in your code from being deployed to the production environment by maintaining these separate environments as different Heroku apps under a main branch.
-Heroku Chatops provides a way for you or your team to ensure you are launching code that has passed.
-Heroku also has a release phase that lets you run certaintask before the final release and then provides a way to publish your work.
+Heroku Chatops provides a way for you or your team to ensure you are launching code that has passed by communicating.Heroku also has a release phase that lets you run certaintask before the final release and then provides a way to publish your work.

 In conclusion, Heroku would be perfect for developing an online game project because it helps ship code quickly and confidently with easy organization.
 Its third party add-ons enhance